Job plans are designed to bring consistency to how work is performed in Maximo.

 Reflecting Actual Work

-Ensuring plans match how work is performed in the field.
+Ensuring plans match how work is performed in the field supports operational data alignment and keeps work order history meaningful.

 Keeping Tasks Complete

-Maintaining clear and complete steps improves execution consistency.
+Maintaining clear and complete steps improves work order closeout quality and execution consistency.

 Updating Estimates

-Accurate labor and duration estimates support better planning.
+Accurate labor and duration estimates support better planning accuracy and reduce the gap between planned and unplanned work.

 How This Supports Reliability